msalamat/GOL/README.md

 # Game of Life

 ### How to run
-Put all the files in a single directory, like:
+Put all the files in a single directory, like in here:

 `$momo/Desktop/GOL`